-- 5.2.1 The Investigating Officer will invite the student to either admit the alleged misconduct (and make any representations about the action that the University should take) or to deny the alleged misconduct. - 5.2.2 The student will be given an opportunity to provide any evidence in support of their case or any evidence in relation to mitigating circumstances in writing within 10 working days of the Letter of Notification. - 5.2.3 The student will be given an opportunity to meet with the Investigating Officer.
-The student may be accompanied by another student or an advisor from the Students' Union but the student is expected to make their own representations. - 5.2.4 The student may be required to attend a meeting with the Investigating Officer.
-The student may be accompanied by another student or an advisor from the Students' Union but the student is expected to make their own representations.
-Where a student is required to attend a meeting then the student will be given 10 working days' notice of the meeting date.
+- The Investigating Officer will invite the student to either admit the alleged misconduct (and make any representations about the action that the University should take) or to deny the alleged misconduct. - The student will be given an opportunity to provide any evidence in support of their case or any evidence in relation to mitigating circumstances in writing within 10 working days of the Letter of Notification. - The student will be given an opportunity to meet with the Investigating Officer.
+The studentmay be accompanied by another student or an advisor from the Students' Union, but the student is expected to make their own representations. - The student may be required to attend a meeting with the Investigating Officer.
+The student may be accompanied by another student or an advisor from the Students' Union, but the student is expected to make their own representations.

+Where a student is required to attend a meeting they will be given 10 working days' notice of the meeting date.

-- 5.2.5 If the alleged misconduct is admitted in full by the student, the Investigating Officer will determine whether it is appropriate to impose a sanction/s on the student and, if so, decide which sanction/s should be imposed. - 5.2.6 If the alleged misconduct is not admitted by the student, the Investigating Officer will decide if there is sufficient evidence to establish on the balance of probabilities (it is more likely than not) that misconduct has occurred and will determine whether it is appropriate to impose a sanction/s on the student and, if so, decide which sanction/s should be imposed. - 5.2.7 The student will be notified in writing of the Investigating Officer's decision and details of any sanctions being imposed together with the reasons for the decision and of the right to appeal that decision within 10 working days of the decision being made ("Outcome Letter"). - 5.2.8 The Investigating Officer may at any stage decide that the Incident should follow Disciplinary Route B. In such circumstances, they will stop this disciplinary route and the case will then follow Disciplinary Route B. The student will be notified in writing as soon as reasonably practicable by the Investigating Officer of any change in the disciplinary route. - 5.2.9 The Investigating Officer has discretion to vary the procedure set out above if they decide that it is fair to do so.
+- If the alleged misconduct is admitted in full by the student, the Investigating Officer willdetermine whether it is appropriate to impose a sanction(s) on the student and, if so, decide which sanction(s) should be imposed. - If the alleged misconduct is not admitted by the student, the Investigating Officer will decide if there is sufficient evidence to establish on the balance of probabilities (it is more likely than not) that misconduct has occurred and will determine whether it is appropriate to impose a sanction(s) on the student and, if so, decide which sanction(s) should be imposed. - The student will be notified in writing of the Investigating Officer's decision and details of any sanctions being imposed together with the reasons for the decision and of the right to appeal that decision within 10 working days of the decision being made ('Outcome Letter'). - The Investigating Officer may at any stage decide that the incident should follow Disciplinary Route B. In such circumstances, they will stop this disciplinary route and the case will then follow Disciplinary Route B. The student will be notified in writing as soon as is reasonably practicable by the Investigating Officer of any change in the disciplinary route. - The Investigating Officer has discretion to vary the procedure set out above if they decide that it is fair to do so.